 - Configuring frame, image, or script loading styles

 - Restricting overall document sizes or network usage

-- Restricting patterns which cause slow page re-layout
+- Restricting patterns that cause slow page re-layout

-It has the potential of being an awesome tool to get more control over what content is embedded on your site.
+It has the potential of being an excellent tool to get more control over what content is embedded on your site.

 Since the Document-Policy extension is still just a proposal, I don't recommend implementing this just yet.
-Even though Chrome has released an Intent to Implement, at the time of writing, no other browsers have shown public signals of doing the same.
+Even though Chrome has released an Intent to Implement, no other browsers have shown public signals of doing the same at the time of writing.
 We will keep an eye on future developments and keep you updated.
-The proposal looks promising so I think we will hear more about this extension in the near future.
+The proposal looks promising, so I think we will hear more about this extension in the near future.

-Because Document Policies will be an extension on Feature Policy, violations can easily be tracked in your URIports.com account under the section Feature Policy.
+Because Document Policies will be an extension of Permissions Policy, violations can easily be tracked in your URIports.com account under the section Permissions Policy.